MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-org-data.md

 ## Workflow

-1. You and the Microsoft 365 IT admin create and set up the import application.
+1. The Microsoft 365 IT admin registers a new app in Azure.
+1. The Insights admin sets up the automated import.
 1. The data source admin pushes data to Viva Insights.
 1. The app validates your data.
 (If validation isn’t successful, you can choose from a few options described in [Validation fails](#validation-fails).)
 1. The app processes your data.
 (If processing isn’t successful, you can choose from a few options described in [Processing fails](#processing-fails).)